gr33nbanana/codeConverter9000/README.md

 The script uses [Git][4] for version control, renaming and checking if there are undesired assembly differences.

 # Python version and packages
-The script was written and teste in python 3.6.9.
+The script was written and tested in python 3.6.9.
 It is recommended to use the same version.\
 The required packages are:
 * [docopt][2]
 version 0.6.2